In case you missed the Introduction/Basic Advanced Stats Guide, check it out here.

 - Off-Ice is the opposite of on-ice, or what a player’s teammates or opponents are doing while he’s on the bench.

-- (stat)/60 is the rate of a stat per 60 minutes.
+- (stat)/60 is the rate of a stat per 60 minutes (one full hockey game).
 This makes it easier to compare high & low TOI players.

 Even if you make no other adjustments to Corsi, Fenwick, or any other stat, adjusting to even strength only will make it significantly better at predicting future success.
 Luckily, most stats sites present 5v5 data as a default, but it’s always worth making sure.